reflectoring/reflectoring.github.io/_posts/2021-09-02-rate-limiting-with-springboot-resilience4j.md

 ### Basic Example

-Suppose our contract with the airline's service says that we can call their search API at 2 rps.
+Suppose our contract with the airline's service says that we can call their search API at 2 rps (requests per second).
 Then we would configure the `RateLimiter` like this:

 ```yaml
   ratelimiter: